 Managers estimate abundance, the number of crabs estimated to be living in the Chesapeake Bay, by multiplying the density of all crabs by the area of the bay.
 Each year the overwintering mortality, those crabs that die in the winter, is estimated and abundance is adjusted for that loss.

-In 2017 both juvenile and total blue crab abundance declined.
+In 2020 both the juvenile and total crab abundance decreased.

-In 2011 an update to the blue crab stock assessment recommended a female specific target of 215 million spawning age female crabs and threshold of 70 million spawning age female crabs that was adopted by Maryland, Virginia, and the Potomac River Fisheries Commission.
-In 2017 the abundance of spawning age females was the highest in survey
+In 2011 an update to the blue crab stock assessment recommended a female-specific target of 215 million spawning age female crabs and a threshold of 70 million spawning age female crabs that was adopted by Maryland, Virginia, and the Potomac River Fisheries Commission.
+In 2020 the abundance of spawning age females was 141 million, a decline

-history and above the recommended target of 215 million crabs.
+from last year but remains above the recommended threshold of 70 million crabs.